 of Manitoba Metabolic Laboratory and the findings are providing them with valuable information about the incidence of undetected diabetes in the population.
-Findings of other studies, conducted jointly by the Sanatorium Board and the university, indicate so far that about one percent of the population are "previously unknown diabetics".
+Findings of other studies, conducted jointly by the Sanatorium Board and the university, indicate so far that about one percent of the population are "previously unknown diabetics". ed to an upper middleclass community in Nova Scotia, which had suddenly become frightened when they learned that 32 of the some 600 children in that school had developed tuberculosis.
+Several youngsters were very sick before their disease was discovered on a routine tuberculin survey.

-survey.
 A number of alarmed people weren't fooling when they suggested burning down the school.
-Eventually they were talked out of it . . . but not a great deal could be done to assuage the grief they and others felt in seeing so many children hos-pitalized . . . and so many, at that, with positive (infectious) sputum.
-In all, in this prosperous community, where TB epidemics "are not supposed to happen nowadays", 34 were , 34 were sent to sanatorium and 200 others were put on drugs to prevent the development of active disease.
+Eventually they were talked out of it . . . but not a great deal could be done to assuage the grief they and others felt in seeing so many children hospitalized . . . and so many, at that, with positive (infectious) sputum.
+In all, in this prosperous community, where TB epidemics "are not supposed to happen nowadays", 34 were sent to sanatorium and 200 others were put on drugs to prevent the development of active disease.

 During the past few years there have been 20 similar outbreaks of tuberculosis in Canadian schools and communities . . . a few of them right here in Manitoba.
-Not all were as big as this latest one in the Maritimes but the same hardship and heartbreak were there.
+Not all were as big as this latest one in the Maritimes - but the same hardship and heartbreak were there.

 TB isn't a problem?
 Don't tell us nonsense.
 We're too close to the situation.